trovu/trovu/docs/users/advanced.md

 This is an array of the [namespaces](../shortcuts/namespaces.md) you want to use.
 Every entry may be either

 -   a string: Then it refers to an (official) site namespace, i.e. one in the [`/data` subdirectory](https://github.com/trovu/trovu/tree/master/data/) repository.
 Shortcuts in there are curated by the Trovu community.
--   key/value pairs, then they refer to a custom namespace, e.g. your (or someone else's) user namespace in Github.
+-   key/value pairs, then they refer to a custom namespace, e.g. your (or someone else's) user namespace in GitHub.
 Every entry must contain:
-    -   `github:` A Github user name, or a dot
+    -   `github:` A GitHub user name, or a dot
     -   (optional) `name:` Some custom name (default: value from `github:`)

 The dot will refer to the **current GitHub user** (where this `config.yml` is located).